Geoinformation-Winterthur/energieportal-winterthur-main/README.md

 Find the project on [Vercel](https://energieportal-winterthur.vercel.app/).

-To update your Production Deployment, push to the "main" branch.
+To update the Production Deployment, push to the "main" branch.